rg-software/board-games/readme.md

 # Simple Board Games

 This is a collection of simple board games implemented in Python with [Pygame Zero](https://pygame-zero.readthedocs.io/en/stable/).
 These games are selected as possible exercises for entry-level programming education.
-More details about the criteria for inclusion and other considerations can be found in [this paper].
+More details about the criteria for inclusion and other considerations can be found in [this paper](https://arxiv.org/abs/2208.00823).

 In a nutshell: